Coveros-Archive/PiKubeCluster/README.md

 ### Do this now because if we ever automate this, this is the minimum requirement before triggering with chef
     reboot

+## Keep Installing Hosts
+Now, move your HDMI cable to the next host.
+Move the keyboard, give it power and do the initial password and network setup for each node until you run out of hosts or patience.

 # Next Stage
 From this point on, we should be able to automate these steps with Chef or Ansible.